Skip to main content

 The hall buzzed with anticipation as families, friends, faculty, and staff gathered to celebrate the Class of 2025.
 Robes were straightened, cameras flashed, and applause filled the room as graduates crossed the stage.
 For many, it was the culmination of years of hard work and determination, a moment to reflect on how far they had come.

-He reflected on the responsibilities that come with a legal education, describing law as a profession rooted in service and integrity.
+He reflected on the responsibilities that come with a legal education, describing law as a profession grounded in service and integrity.
 “The well-being of society depends on the core values of justice, fairness, and the rule of law,” he said.
 “More than ever, Canada and the world need great lawyers, great leaders, and above all, great people.”
 Dean Farrow encouraged graduates to stay curious, take risks, and continue learning throughout their careers.

-Congratulations to the Osgoode Class of 2025 – you did it!
+Congratulations to the Osgoode Class of 2025!
+You did it!

 Learn more about the valuable services and student career support OsgoodePD provides to degree and diploma students.